lixincn2015/Partial-Order-Pruning/README.md

 1.Please set weight_decay to 0.0001 during finetuning, otherwise performance will be negatively affected.

-2.I would recommond using DF2 instead of DF2A in dense prediction.
+2.I would recommond using DF2 rather than DF2A in dense prediction.
 Although its accracy on ImageNet Val. is lower, DF2 provides better segmentation accuracy in our preliminary experiments.
 I attribute this to the larger receptive field of DF2.
 I also observed that DF2 performs better then ResNet50 in segmentation accuracy, which can be attributed to the larger receptive field too.

 df1.caffemodel
 https://drive.google.com/open?id=1yA9DLSy3PEMQD3R92vKr6CEaOJ0NrOVm